Spacetime duality between localization transitions and measurement-induced transitions: Introduction

-Next, we construct a 2d model where the unitary corresponds to a Floquet Clifford circuit and which displays a localization transition with features broadly similar to those discussed in Ref.\cite{Chandran2015semiclassical}.
-Interestingly, space-time rotating this circuit results in a non-unitary circuit consisting only of unitaries and `forced' projective measurements, i.e., measurements whose outcome is deterministic, instead of, for instance, being probabilistically determined by the Born rule.
-We find that both the rotated and the unrotated circuits display a phase transition tuned by the same parameter, from a regime with volume-law entanglement to a regime with area-law entanglement.
-While the location of the critical point in two circuits coincide, the corresponding correlation length exponents differ from each other numerically.
-At the critical point our data indicates an area law scaling with multiplicative logarithmic enhancement, $S \sim L \log(L)$, similar to that seen in recently studied non-unitary circuits \cite{nahum2020entanglement, Turkeshi_2020, tang2021quantum}.
+Next, we construct a 2d model where the unitary corresponds to a Floquet Clifford circuit and which displays a localization transition.
+Interestingly, space-time rotating this circuit results in a non-unitary circuit consisting only of unitaries and `forced' projective measurements.
+We find that both the rotated and the unrotated circuits display an entanglement phase transition from a volume law regime to an area-law regime.

-We also study space-time rotation of a Floquet unitary circuit that displays an MBL transition \cite{Ponte_2015, Abanin_2016, Zhang_2016}.
-We find that its rotated, non-unitary counterpart again shows two distinct regimes, one where the entanglement scales as volume-law, and another where entanglement shows sub-extensive behavior.
-These two regimes also have distinct features in the long-time ($t \sim L$) entropy of an ancilla qubit that is initially maximally entangled with the system.
-In the volume-law entanglement regime, the qubit purifies in a time $t_p$ that is super-extensive (i.e. $t_p \sim L^{\alpha}$ with $\alpha > 1$), while in the regime where the entanglement is sub-extensive, $t_p$ is independent of the system size.
+The last example we study corresponds to a Floquet unitary circuit that displays an MBL transition \cite{Ponte_2015, Abanin_2016, Zhang_2016}.
+The rotated, non-unitary counterpart again shows two distinct regimes, one where the entanglement scales as volume-law, and another where entanglement shows sub-extensive behavior.

 Finally, we introduce an unconventional correlator that can be interpreted both within a unitary circuit and its non-unitary counterpart.
 We briefly discuss its measurement without employing any post-selection.
 Using the `$\ell$-bit' picture of MBL \cite{huse_lbits,abanin_lbits}, we provide a heuristic argument that this correlator exhibits singular behavior across an MBL transition.